influxdata/giraffe/giraffe/README.md

   - **svgStyle**: _Object.
 Optional.
 Recommendation: do not include._ An object containing the key-value pairs used for inline styling `.giraffe-single-stat--svg` by setting its [style property](https://developer.mozilla.org/en-US/docs/Web/API/ElementCSSInlineStyle/style).
 This element has no existing default styling.

   - **svgTextAttributes**: _Object.
 Optional.
 Recommendation: do not include._ An object containing the key-value pairs used for the element attributes of `.giraffe-single-stat--text`.
-If used please be aware of the existing default attributes that may need to be overridden.
+If used please be aware of the existing default attributes that may need to be overridden. `opacity` cannot be overridden and is controlled by the **textOpacity** option (see above).
 See the `SINGLE_STAT_SVG_TEXT_DEFAULT_ATTRIBUTES` [here](./src/constants/singleStatStyles.ts).

   - **svgTextStyle**: _Object.
 Optional.
 Recommendation: do not include._ An object containing the key-value pairs used for inline styling `.giraffe-single-stat--text` by setting its [style property](https://developer.mozilla.org/en-US/docs/Web/API/ElementCSSInlineStyle/style).
-If used, please be aware of existing default styles that may need to be overridden.
+If used, please be aware of existing default styles that may need to be overridden. `fill` cannot be overridden and is controlled by the **textColor** option (see above).
 See the `SINGLE_STAT_SVG_TEXT_DEFAULT_STYLE` [here](./src/constants/singleStatStyles.ts).

 * **CustomLayerConfig**: _Object_.
 No limit per `<Plot>`.